HoratiuRazvan/Agenda/README.md

 # Agenda

-Read the "plan.txt" file before start working!
+Read the "plan.txt" file before starting to work!